Nora Khan

-Nora Nahid Khan is a Warwick, Rhode Island-born American writer of fiction, non-fiction, and literary criticism.
-She is currently on the Faculty at the Rhode Island School of Design in Digital and Media.
+Nora Nahid Khan is a Warwick, Rhode Island-born American art critic, curator, and writer of fiction, non-fiction, and literary criticism.
+Khan has served on the Faculty of the University of California, Riverside, and at the Rhode Island School of Design.
+She was the Executive Director of the Project X Foundation for Art & Criticism from 2022 to 2023.
+In 2022 Nora Khan was appointed the first Editor-in-Residence of Topical Cream.

 Early life and education

 Born 23 October 1983 in Warwick, Rhode Island, Khan went on to study English literature at Harvard University, graduating in 2005.
 She was awarded the Thomas T. Hoopes, Class of 1919, Prize, which recognizes top senior theses, as well as the Edgar Eager Memorial Fund Prize.
 Khan continued her higher education with an M.F.A. in Fiction at the Iowa Writers’ Workshop at the University of Iowa under an Iowa Arts Fellow scholarship from 2006 until she graduated 2008.